April The Giraffe Labor Updates: Got Milk? Watch Animal Adventure Park Cam Live

 — Inquisitr News (@theinquisitr) March 15, 2017

 The Animal Adventure Park provides two daily updates regarding April the giraffe’s condition and her progression towards active labor.
 Though she has moved at her own pace and is definitely heading towards active labor, there are still several changes she must undergo before we are watching a calf’s hooves hit the ground.
-April’s belly needs to drop and her udders need to become milk-filled.
+April’s belly needs to drop, and her udders need to become milk-filled.
 Those two changes are the best indicator we have that the baby calf truly is coming imminently.
 Once active labor begins, be warned.
 The entire birth could be over within half an hour.
-Giraffes do not labor for hours upon hours in active labor and once you see the hooves sticking out of April, it won’t be longer before her calf falls to the ground, stands up and is ready to nurse and walk with April.
+Giraffes do not labor for hours upon hours in active labor, and once you see the hooves sticking out of April, it won’t be long before her calf falls to the ground, stands up and is ready to nurse and walk with April.
 The following are summaries of the Animal Adventure Park morning and evening updates along with the full updates and shared photos.

 The Tuesday morning update for March 21, 2017, included a featured photo of Oliver’s first day at the park.
 You can see a photo of April’s first day at the park, below in the March 13 morning update.
-April and Oliver are mates and as they will both live in the park after their baby calf leaves for a zoo with a breeding program, it’s more than likely they are bonded.
+April and Oliver are mates, and as they will both live in the park after their baby calf leaves for a zoo with a breeding program, it’s more than likely they are bonded.
 Wild giraffes are not like bald eagles or penguins and do not mate for life.

 The update included a note regarding April the giraffe’s belly size.
-A growing belly is the most tell-tale sign of pregnancy and her belly has grown exponentially since February.
+A growing belly is the most tell-tale sign of pregnancy, and her belly has grown exponentially since February.
 Simply comparing photos of April’s belly, such as the ones included below in the March 18 and March 19 updates, with the live cam is enough to visibly see a difference.
-April’s belly is growing, the baby is kicking and her udders are changing.
-Everything is on track and everyone can rest assured a baby calf is on the way.
+April’s belly is growing, the baby is kicking, and her udders are changing.
+Everything is on track, and everyone can rest assured a baby calf is on the way.

 The Monday evening update for March 20, 2017, included the report from April’s veterinarian Dr. Tim.
 He assured the viewers that everything is progressing as it should and pointed out that April is a healthy and happy giraffe.
 The update also spoke about new enrichment items for April.
 As many of her enrichment feeders are out of the live cam’s view, some have worried she and Oliver didn’t have any.
 The Animal Adventure Park is installing new feeders and items and putting them in a location where everyone can see.
 Hopefully, this will help put a decrease in the frantic emails the AAP receives from worried viewers.
 Rest assured, Dr. Tim states April is healthy and progressing towards active labor.